Yersiniosis

 Risk Factors

-• Environmental Factors: Poor water quality, high stocking densities, and stress conditions can increase susceptibility to Yersiniosis.
+• Environmental Factors: Poor water quality, high stocking densities, and stress conditions can increase the severity of an outbreak in chronically infected fish 9

-• Farm Management Practices: Ineffective biosecurity measures and lack of routine health monitoring can facilitate the spread of the bacterium 14.
+• Farm Management Practices: Ineffective biosecurity measures and lack of routine health monitoring can facilitate the spread of the bacterium 1.
+Delousing of latently infected fish (= infected but showing no signs, until triggered) can result in shedding and because of stress likely trigger a clinical outbreak 10

 Diagnosis